James Bond's Favourite Bet in Roulette & Its Improvement

 The main improvement of James Bond's bet consists in distributing the same capital of 200,000 francs in more efficient way.
 Therefore we bet 150,000 francs on Low numbers (1–18) and remaining 50,000 on the Line 19–24.

-If one of the Low numbers comes up then the win makes 150,000 × 2 = 300,000 and thus the net profit is 100,000 francs (after deduction of the initial bet and loss from the other dozen).
+If one of the Low numbers comes up then the win makes 150,000 × 2 = 300,000 and thus the net profit is 100,000 francs (after deduction of the initial bet and the loss on the other dozen).

 If the Line Bet wins then it is 50,000 × 5 = 250,000 − 150,000 (loss of the Low numbers) = net profit 100,000 francs again.

-Another attractive way to improve James Bond's bet is to bet 140,000 francs on Low numbers (1–18), 50,000 on the Line (19–24) and remaining 10,000 as the insurance against zero.
+Another attractive way to improve James Bond's bet is to bet 140,000 francs on Low numbers (1–18), 50,000 francs on the Line (19–24) and remaining 10,000 francs as an insurance against zero.
 Now James Bond would be unlucky only if the third dozen came up.

 If any Low number comes up, then the win is 140,000 × 2 = 280,000 and the net profit is 80,000 francs.